Homotopy transfer and formality: Reminder and conventions on operadic homotopy algebra

 A \emph{$\mathbb{N}$-module} is a collection $\{P(n)\}$ indexed by $n\ge 0$ of chain complexes over $\groundring$.
 A \emph{$\mathbb{S}$-module} $P$ is a collection $\{P(n)\}$ indexed by $n\ge 0$ of right ($\groundring$-linear, differential graded) $\mathbb{S}_n$-representations.
 The index $n$ is called the \emph{arity}.
 When we are working with $\mathbb{S}$-modules, we insist that our ground ring is a field of characteristic zero (so that we can, e.g., identify invariants and coinvariants of symmetric group actions).

 Maps of $\mathbb{N}$-modules (respectively $\mathbb{S}$-modules) are collections of (equivariant) chain maps.
-There are monoidal products on $\mathbb{N}$-modules and $\mathbb{S}$-modules\footnote{These products are often denoted $\circ$ in the literature.
-We avoid this because of the potential for confusion.} defined as follows:
+There are monoidal products on $\mathbb{N}$-modules and $\mathbb{S}$-modules defined as follows (these products are often denoted $\circ$ in the literature; we avoid this because of the potential for confusion):

 The unit $I$ has a rank one free $\groundring$-module in $I(1)$ and the zero representation elsewhere.
 We suppress the associator isomorphisms throughout.